tomitan100/org.openhab.binding.bom/README.md

 NOTE: If the forecast product ID's you are after are not in the list go to this catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml and search for the products.
 The type must be "Forecast".
 Use the Search box on the page by entering, e.g "(WA)", or something more specific like "City Forecast":

-1. Locate "Precis Forecast XML Package ({your-state})" from the search results and enter the product ID into the field "Precis forecast product ID" back in Paper UI Thing configuration.
+1. Locate `Precis Forecast XML Package ({your-state})` from the search results and enter the product ID into the field *Precis forecast product ID* back in Paper UI Thing configuration.
-2. Locate "City Forecast - {your-city} ({your-state})" for city forecasts OR "Town Forecast - {your-town} ({your-state})" for town forecasts OR "District Forecast - {your-district} ({your-state})" for district forecasts from the search results.
-Enter the product ID into the configuration field "City/town/district forecast product ID" in Paper UI.
+2. Locate `City Forecast - {your-city} ({your-state})` for city forecasts OR `Town Forecast - {your-town} ({your-state})` for town forecasts OR `District Forecast - {your-district} ({your-state})` for district forecasts from the search results.
+Enter the product ID into the configuration field *City/town/district forecast product ID* in Paper UI.

-Now open either the precis or the city/town/district forecast XML (ftp://ftp.bom.gov.au/anon/gen/fwo/{product-id}.xml) and locate the area code (aac code).
+Now open either the precis or the city/town/district forecast XML (`ftp://ftp.bom.gov.au/anon/gen/fwo/{product-id}.xml`) and locate the area code (`aac` code).

-For example: Perth's aac code in ftp://ftp.bom.gov.au/anon/gen/fwo/IDW12300.xml is "WA_PT053".
+For example: Perth's aac code in ftp://ftp.bom.gov.au/anon/gen/fwo/IDW12300.xml is `WA_PT053`.

 For more information about data-feeds, please go to http://reg.bom.gov.au/catalogue/data-feeds.shtml